dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-04-16-1st-post-in-github.md

 gem install gem.name --version "~> x.xx.x.xxx"
 {% endhighlight %}

 Just change gem.name for the name of your conflicting gem and put the version number instead x.xx.x.xxx.
 Then run Rake, if does not work, install the next conflicting gem and so on.
-After several hours all including Rake worked fine.
+After several minutes all including Rake worked fine.

 ### If I were to do it again
 Reading [Fellgermon Bit](http://lcolladotor.github.io/2013/11/09/new-Fellgernon-Bit-setup-in-Github/#.U1DKBfldWSr) a simpler method is just fork the blog of another person you liked and customize things like pictures and posts.
 Of course Jekyll gives more control over your site, but you can spend a lot of time make sure that Ruby and gems work.